Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Employee-Readme/README.md

 ## Introduction
 This Repository does only contains the readme.
 The source code can be found in a private Repoistry and is meant only for internal use.
 Link to Repoistry: [Nedap Ons Employee](https://github.com/Tools4everBV/HelloID-Conn-Prov-Target-NedapONS-Employee)

 Nedap Ons provides an API and XML import method to programmatically interact with its services and data.
-This connector can manage the employees in Nedap.
-It does not support scheduling or other non Identity and Access management functionality.
+This connector has limited support for managing employees in Nedap.
+It does not support (employee nor client) scheduling or other none Identity and Access management functionality.
 It can create multiple employees accounts in Nedap for each employment (EmployeeId and Employment sequence number combination).

 <!-- GETTING STARTED -->